nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 <div style="text-align: center">## A Mile is A Mile</div>

+<div style="text-align: left">Your Tesla isn’t measuring physical distance in the past, it’s simulating it, subject to future changes.
-<div style="text-align: left">Key Excerpts from Tesla’s Patent US8054038B2Tesla’s patent explicitly describes how odometer readings are generated through energy usage projections rather than pure physical measurements:</div>
+Key Excerpts from Tesla’s Patent US8054038B2Tesla’s patent explicitly describes how odometer readings are generated through energy usage projections rather than pure physical measurements:</div>

 “Converting the total travel miles to a second quantity of electrical energy using a miles-to-electrical energy conversion factor, wherein said miles-to-electrical energy conversion factor varies based on road and traffic condition information.”